oskarflygare/quartz/content/notes/Beliefs can also signal status.md

 created: 2022-09-07
 updated: 2023-09-01
 ---

-# Beliefs can also signal status
-Date created: 2022-07-06

 Status symbols are not restricted to items or behavior, but can also incorporate beliefs.

 For example, support for "defund the police" varied greatly by income level.
 Low-income individuals are far less likely to support that cause, even though they are more likely to be the victims of crime.
 Why?